Phenylephrine and related decongestants: Pediatric poisoning

 - Gunn VL, Taha SH, Liebelt EL, Serwint JR. Toxicity of over-the-counter cough and cold medications.
 Pediatrics 2001; 108:E52.

 - Tomassoni AJ, Weisman RS.
 Antihistamines and decongestants.
-In: Goldfrank's Toxicologic Emergencies, 9th edition, Nelson LS, Lewin NA, Howland MA, et al. (Eds), McGraw Hill Medical, New York 2011. p.748.
+In: Goldfrank's Toxicologic Emergencies, 9th ed, Nelson LS, Lewin NA, Howland MA, et al (Eds), McGraw Hill Medical, New York 2011. p.748.

 - PHARMACOLOGY AND TOXICITY